fluttercommunity/flutter_launcher_icons/README.md

 # Flutter Launcher Icons

-A command-line tool to quickly generate launcher icons for both iOS and Android platforms within any Flutter project.
+A command-line tool which simplifies the task of updating your Flutter app's launcher icon.
+Full    y flexible, allowing you to choose what platform you wish to update the launcher icon for and if you want, the option to keep your old launcher icon in case you want to revert back sometime in the future.

 ## :sparkles: What's New